SALE

 If you want to operate a homestay, you must obtain a Homestay Residency Certification.

-Airbnb vacation rentals can only be legally operated in permitted zones as per the zoning ordinance and must obtain zoning approval for short-term lodging.
+Airbnb vacation rentals can only be legally operated in permitted zones as per the zoning ordinance in many cities and must obtain zoning approval from local governments even for short-term lodging.

 An image of a land use permit that short-term rental hosts in Gettysburg, Pennsylvania must fill in, submit and get approved to operate an Airbnb in the city.